matthewbub/calendar-widgets/README.md

 ### This repo

-- `/lib/calendar` - NPM Package
+- `/lib/calendar-widgets` - NPM Package
-- `/lib/calendar-tests` - Test suites for calendar as a package
+- `/lib/calendar-widgets-tests` - Test suites for calendar-widgets as a package
 - `/lib/docs` - Documentation